Davey-Gravy/daviscoledotcom/content/books/loonshots.md

 I was familiar with managing college group projects, which has some loose connection to working in the real world.
 I suppose would be the first "Personal MBA"-type book I've read.

 I was unusually hooked by this book as well.
-I had a particular intererst in maintaining the balance between fast-paced R&D shops and hulking corporate dinosaurs.
+I had a particular intererst in how to maintain the balance between fast-paced R&D shops and hulking corporate dinosaurs.
 This topic has been covered at length in [Skunk Works](/books/skunk-works/).

 - Vannevar Bush and DARPA